HomeArticlesWhat is Cross Docking?

 7.1.
 Warehouse Management Systems (WMS):

-Software for controlling and optimizing storage operations.
+Software for control and optimization of storage operations.

 7.2.
-Radio-Frequency Identification (RFID):
+Radio Frequency Identification (RFID):

-Technology for automatic product tracking.
+Technology for automatic tracking of products.

 7.3.
 Barcodes:

-Facilitate the rapid and accurate identification of products.
+Facilitate fast and accurate identification of products.

 7.4.
 Automated Transport Systems: